-This review is based on my use of the BlackRapid Double Breathe Camera Harness for a month.
-Onset, I work a minimum 10hr day so the strap is in continuous use.
+This review is based on my use of the BlackRapid Double Breathe Camera Harness on-set for a month.
+I work a minimum 10hr day so the strap is in continuous use.

 As a Production Still Photographer on Film and TV it's essential that I have immediate access to two cameras.
 With little time and the pressure always on to keep moving forward any seconds lost in having to change lenses makes a huge difference.